University web address policy for the public website

 The main University website is managed centrally by the Web Team in IT Services and the Digital team in Corporate Communications.

-All web addresses that form part of the corporate site have the web address beginning www.sheffield.ac.uk.
+All web addresses that form part of the corporate site begin www.sheffield.ac.uk.

 While internally we may perceive the website to be split up into many sub-sites for each department, faculty, project or event, an external visitor simply sees the entire University site as a single cohesive entity.

 It is important when we create new sub-sites we have a consistent approach to the architecture of the site as a whole, including the web address.

 When you should use a top-level web address: